Home

 Well, I love crochet and I love teaching (I’m a retired teacher) so I combined my two passions and discovered an easy way to crochet… the new way!
 I found that by using a latch hook, instead of traditional crochet hook, beginners and kids, picked up the basics in minutes.
 I believe it is easier… just try it out and see!
 They say …… ‘this is soooo cooool ! ‘

-Left is a latch hook and Right is a traditional crochet hook So when children ask me “What is a latch hook?”
+So when children ask me “What is a latch hook?”
 I tell them, that it is like having their own little machine.
 I explain, it’s how knitting machines work with rows of similar latch hooks and that is how machine made knitted jumpers and cardigans are made.

 Giving a child a latch hook is in itself motivating.
 But seeing the resulting chain appear is a fascinating experience and as they succeed they often become absorbed in the process.
 Adults do too, as not a lot of folks have used a latch hook and for those who have, it sparks off memories of making rag rugs!!